Sustainable in CHILE | An Honest Review of My Travel

 I thought it was quite over the limit to ask a taxi for a free ride.
 Especially when the taxi already has a passenger, who presumably paid for the service.
 For me, that is the line where you are no longer a hitchhiker, but actually a begpacker.
 While hitchhiking can be, begpacking is not among the ways to travel sustainably.

 Seriously, please don’t go to remote bucket list destinations reliant on tourism if you’re just going to mooch from the locals.
 Travel sustainably, or accept that you really can’t afford to go there.

 I spent quite a bit of time simply roaming around the streets and alleys of Valparaiso’s old quarter and downtown areas.
 I knew that Valparaiso is a university city, and has a reputation for being the party city for Santiago.
 On one such foray, a laminated printed sign caught my attention.
-It was stuck onto a corrugated metal wall of a Valpo side street.
+It was stuck onto a corrugated metal wall of a Valparaiso alley.

-Overtourism is a growing issue in the tourism industry, and is very subjective.
+Overtourism is a big issue in the tourism industry, but is subjective.
 10,000 tourists in a big city with efficient infrastructure and good regulations may be palatable.
 1000 tourists in a small village could be too much.
-In all cases, the point when the local residents begin to resent tourists, is when their lives begin to be negatively affected.
+But in all cases, the point when local residents begin to resent tourists, is when their daily lives are negatively affected.

-Yet, if you yourself live in a neighbourhood back home, surely you can imagine what these things would be.
+Yet, if you yourself live in a neighbourhood back home, surely you can imagine what would be obnoxious.
 If you want to travel independently, staying within communities instead of dedicated hotels and resorts, then travel sustainably.

 Be a good neighbour – even in someone else’s neighbourhood.

-PIN THIS for your upcoming sustainable trip to Chile!
+PIN THIS for your upcoming trip to Chile!